Joey Wendle Player Props: Marlins vs. Royals

-The Miami Marlins, including Joey Wendle (.375 batting average in his past 10 games), take on starter Zack Greinke and the Kansas City Royals at LoanDepot park, Tuesday at 6:40 PM ET.
+Joey Wendle and his .484 on-base percentage over his past 10 games (163 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Kansas City Royals and Jordan Lyles on June 7 at 6:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent game against the Royals.
+He strung together two hits (going 2-for-4) in his most recent game against the Royals.

 Joey Wendle Game Info & Props vs. the Royals